ascoders/syntax-parser/readme.md

-# xparser
+# syntax-parser

-xparser is a parser using pure javascript, so it can both run in browser and nodejs.
+syntax-parser is a parser using pure javascript, so it can both run in browser and nodejs.

 It supports: